mfem/web/src/howto/findpts.md

 the mesh of interest.
 This is done by using the `FindPointsGSLIB::Setup(mesh)` method with the desired `mfem::Mesh` or `mfem::ParMesh`.

-* Next, `FindPointsGSLIB::FindPoints(xyz)` method must be used with the `mfem::Vector xyz` of physical-space coordinates of the points where the user wants to interpolate the desired grid function.
+* Next, use the `FindPointsGSLIB::FindPoints(xyz)` method with the `mfem::Vector xyz` of physical-space coordinates where we seek to interpolate the desired grid function.
 The ordering of the coordinates in `xyz` must be by `vdim`, i.e. (**x** = x<sub>1</sub>,x<sub>2</sub>,x<sub>3</sub>...,x<sub>N</sub>,
               y<sub>1</sub>,y<sub>2</sub>,y<sub>3</sub>...,y<sub>N</sub>,